What is a DEX (Decentralized Exchange)?

 Any DeFi system is only as safe as the payment systems that drive it.
 The code may still contain exploitable flaws that could cost you your tokens.
 A smart contract may function as planned under normal conditions, but developers cannot foresee all uncommon occurrences, human errors, and exploits.

-Most decentralized exchange provide a broad assortment of unvetted tokens, so you need to be alert about possible fraud.
+Most decentralized exchanges provide a broad assortment of unvetted tokens, so you need to be alert about possible fraud.
 When a token’s issuer issues a large number of new tokens, the liquidity pool is overwhelmed, which lowers the currency’s value.

 How DEXs can use Chainlink to help increase security and unlock advanced features